KentuckyDepartmentForPublicHealth/atlas/README.md

 - Visualize gene expression levels across different tumor types and non-tumor samples
 - Compare expression distributions using boxplots
-- Filter samples based on various clinical and demographic factors
+- Search by Gene Ontology (GO) terms or specific genes, with grouping options by variables like diagnosis or sex

 ### 2. Dimensionality Reduction

 - Apply machine learning techniques (FIt-SNE, DBSCAN, OPTICS) to identify clusters by diagnosis
-- Visualize high-dimensional data in 2D or 3D space
+- Visualize high-dimensional data in 2D or 3D space to explore transcriptomic clustering
-- Explore clustering patterns and relationships between tumor types
+- Select points to view sample details and compare selections interactively

 ### 3. Survival Analysis

 - Perform Kaplan-Meier survival analysis for different tumor groups
 - Investigate the impact of gene expression on survival outcomes
 - Compare survival curves across various clinical and molecular subgroups
+- Supports single-variable and multi-variable grid analyses with downloadable PDF plots

+### 4. Contact Form

+- Submit feedback or inquiries to the project team, integrated with Monday.com for submission tracking

 ## Usage